nongiach/WriteUp_pinkfloyd_HackIM2016/README.md

 ### Step 2: $pc
 Now we want to overwrite the current instruction pointer $pc because it's sexy and this way we can control the flow of execution.
-We need as much information as possible that why we need either a arm device or arm vm, we also need some decompiler/debugger ida and gdb will do the work.
+We need as much information as possible that why we need either an arm device or arm VM, we also need some decompiler/debugger ida and gdb will do the work.
-Because you'r cool I share with you this 2.9M [qemu-arm](google) standalone :)
+Because you'r cool, I share with you this 2.9M [qemu-arm](/qemu-arm) standalone :)

 Using python and your prefered pattern generator inject 300 bytes in the tags field, using gdb we now know the offset for overwriting $pc is 88.

 ### Step 3: store the shellcode
-During a static IDA analysis we saw that one allocation of buffer where the name is stored.
+During a static IDA analysis, we saw that one allocation of the buffer where the name is stored.
 This buffer addr can be found using gdb. ptr = 0x8f830
 ![IDA](/IDA_malloc_Capture.PNG)

 ### Step 4: write the shellcode
 Playing around with arm-linux-as and arm-linux-ld we can write our own shellcode.
-Make sure to avoid null byte !! and don't forget do dup2 stdin, stdout, stderr to the socket :p
+Make sure to avoid null byte !! and don't forget to dup2 stdin, stdout, stderr to the socket :p
 [help here shellstorm] (http://shell-storm.org/blog/Shellcode-On-ARM-Architecture/)
 ![IDA](/Shellcode_Capture.PNG)